Does where you live affect your life insurance policy?

 Laws about beneficiaries

-Where you live can affect who you list as your beneficiaries and how they can receive the death benefit.
+Where you live can affect who you list as your beneficiaries and how they can receive the life insurance proceeds.
 This is due to the age of majority — the age someone’s considered a legal adult — in certain states and community property laws.

-When you’re naming your life insurance beneficiaries, either primary or contingent, you may be considering naming your child as your beneficiary.
+When you’re naming, either your primary or contingent life insurance beneficiaries, you may be considering listing your child on your policy.

-Though you’re likely putting a life insurance policy in place for their protection, naming your children as your life insurance beneficiary isn’t always a good idea.
+Though you’re likely buying life insurance for their protection, naming your child as your beneficiary isn’t always a good idea.

-If your dependents aren’t yet at the age of majority in your state, they can't legally receive the death benefit.
+If your children aren’t legal adults, they can’t claim the death benefit.
 The funds could get tied up in court and they might not get to access the death benefit when they really need it.

 In most states, the age of majority is 18.
 In Alabama and Nebraska, it’s 19, and in Mississippi, it’s 21.